Evacuation Equipment Training Course

 Practical Assessment

-• Supervised practice with rescue training manikins
+• Supervised practice with rescue manikins

 • Feedback and technique correction